snakypy/dotctrl/README.md

 $ dotctrl init
 ```

-> TIP: You can create several subfolders with different dotctrl repository.
+> TIP: You can create several subfolders with different Dotctrl repository.

 **Pull**